Some history on Ryland Street at Ladywood at Birmingham in the County of Warwickshire

 Although being further enriched by rents in Birmingham, Louisa Anne Ryland gave plenty back to the town.
 She helped to build churches, schools and hospitals, along with donating land for parks, notably at Cannon Hill and Small Heath.

-Continuing past Grosvenor Street West and the entrances to several courts, one would arrive at the infant's school, photographs of which you can find on the Ladywood Past and Present website.
-You can see the building in the above photograph which shows St. Barnabas' Church, a structure designed in a mix of Gothic and Decorated style by the Dudley architect William Bourne.
-Adjoining what was then Christ Church School-, the foundation stone of St. Barnabas was laid by Louisa Anne Ryland in August 1859.
+Continuing past Grosvenor Street West and the entrances to several courts, one would arrive at the infant's school, photographs of were on the Ladywood Past and Present website.
+You can see the building in the above photograph which shows St. Barnabas' Church, a structure designed in a mix of Gothic and Decorated style by the Dudley-based architect William Bourne.
+Adjoining what was then Christ Church Schools, the foundation stone of St. Barnabas was laid by Louisa Anne Ryland in August 1859.
 It was planned that the building, constructed with Hampstead red stone with Hollington stone dressings, would accommodate 800 people.
 A key feature was the lofty octagonal crocketed turret.
 The building contractor was William Nelson who was also based in Dudley.

 To the left of the photograph in the above photograph there is a former shop.
 It was some years since anybody traded from there, the property becoming residential.
 In the early Edwardian period this was the premises of the hairdresser Edward Fisher.
 20 years earlier in 1883 it was also a hairdressing business being run by Joseph Ridge.